WebBluetoothCG/web-bluetooth/charter.md

 * Bluetooth SIG.
 The Web Bluetooth Community Group defines an API that builds atop Bluetooth APIs provided by the underlying platform, defined by Bluetooth SIG.
+  The group may request changes to the underlying platform through the Bluetooth SIG, if such changes are needed in order to better serve the web platform.

 ## Community and Business Group Process